Resonance Disorders

 Collaboration in Treatment

-Community-based SLPs—including private practitioners and school SLPs—who are involved in the treatment of individuals with resonance disorders are encouraged to collaborate with cleft palate/craniofacial teams and other appropriate professionals, including otolaryngologists and plastic/craniofacial surgeons, to maximize speech outcomes.
-School and private practice/clinic-based SLPs are encouraged to refer to these teams as needed to ensure quality of care.
-See also ASHA's resources on collaboration and teaming and interprofessional education/interprofessional practice (IPE/IPP).
+Community-based SLPs—including private practitioners and school-based SLPs—who are involved in the treatment of individuals with resonance disorders are encouraged to collaborate with cleft palate/craniofacial teams and other appropriate professionals, including otolaryngologists and plastic/craniofacial surgeons, to maximize speech outcomes.
+School-based and private practice/clinic-based SLPs are encouraged to refer to these teams as needed to ensure quality of care.
+See also ASHA’s resources on collaboration and teaming and interprofessional education/interprofessional practice (IPE/IPP).

 Service Delivery